Darkendnox/threejs/README.md

-# Three.js Rotating Cube Example
+# Three.js Animated Line Tree Example

-This repository contains a minimal example of a rotating cube using [Three.js](https://threejs.org/).
+This repository contains a minimal example that draws a simple tree using line segments in [Three.js](https://threejs.org/).
+The tree is animated so that each point appears every 0.5 seconds.

 ## Usage